abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 Gratitude is an important quality to bring to mind, because it's easy for the mind to focus on faults, flaws, difficulties, and obstructions.
-Whether it's external or internal—the things around us, or our own particular difficulties—it's easy to obsess on the negative.
+Whether it's external or internal---the things around us, or our own particular difficulties---it's easy to obsess on the negative.
 When we cultivate and bring to mind a sense of gratitude, it helps the mind direct attention to what is wholesome, skillful, and positive.
 It's not a small thing, because the mind requires a reserve and foundation of